spacetelescope/jwst/docs/jwst/saturation/description.rst

 then groups 7 through 10 will all be flagged for that pixel.

-NIRSpec data acquired using the "IRS2" readout pattern require special handling in this step, due to the extra reference pixel values that interleaved within the science data.
+NIRSpec data acquired using the "IRS2" readout pattern require special handling in this step, due to the extra reference pixel values that are interleaved within the science data.
 The saturation reference file data does not contain extra entries for these pixels.
 The step-by-step process is as follows:

-- Retreive and load data from the appropriate "SATURATION" reference file from CRDS
+- Retrieve and load data from the appropriate "SATURATION" reference file from CRDS

 - If the input science exposure used the NIRSpec IRS2 readout pattern: